mwmarkland/Things_Ive_Learned/ldap.rst

 Entries are trees and a server holds a subtree starting at a specific entry, ``dc=example,dc=com`` for example.
 Servers also hold references to other servers.

+The StackOverflow entry here_ is very informative also.

 Operations
 ==========